Easy Sugar Free Italian Amaretti Biscuits: a mouth watering keto version. 1.5g net carbs.

 - pre-heat oven to 160ºC fan (170ºC static).

 - whisk egg white until very stiff, then add all other ingredients and stir to incorporate everything well. take a bit of mixture into the palm of your hand and shape it into rough balls using the other palm in a light, circular motion.
+I find it easier to use food-grade disposable gloves (U.S. option HERE).
 The mixture should be sticky but not so much that you can't form the balls.
 If that is the case, just add a little more ground almonds.

-- place balls on a sheet of parchment paper over a baking tray and flatten balls gently so they become dome-shaped.
+- place balls on a sheet of parchment paper over a baking tray and press balls gently so they become dome-shaped.

 - bake for 10 mins for soft amaretti, or 15 mins for hard ones.